 During the consultation period of the proposed changes, concerns were raised about whether there would be sufficient capacity in debt markets to absorb the anticipated additional Tier 2 capital issuance.
-As a result, APRA announced on 9 July 2019 that it will require the major banks to lift Total Capital by a revised threshold of 3% of risk weighted assets by 1 January 2024 (instead of 4% to 5%).
-APRA's overall long-term target of an additional 4% to 5% of loss absorbing capacity ("LAC") remains unchanged.
+As a result, APRA announced on 9 July 2019 that there would be an interim requirement for D-SIBs to lift Total Capital by a revised threshold of 3% of risk weighted assets by 1 January 2024.
+On 2 December 2021, APRA released a letter finalising loss-absorbing capacity ("LAC") requirements for D-SIBs to increase Total Capital by 4.5% of risk weighted assets, which applies from 1 January 2026.
+APRA has confirmed that MBL will be subject to the same requirement.